 - Who are your customers and who are you targeting?

 Once you have gotten feedback from the community and you have conducted your research, you will then conduct a break-even analysis.
 This will tell you if your business will be profitable.
 It will show you the revenue you need to cover your expenses.

 Think about what problem you will solve for others and know the demand for your product or service idea.
 Ensure you follow the steps to validate your new business idea.

 Write a business plan to organize your business ideas.

 A business plan is a document outlining your business goals and strategies for achieving them.
-It will help you to organize your thoughts, identify the competition, and help you generate more ideas to make your business successful.
+It will help you to organize your thoughts, identify the competition, and generate more ideas to make your business successful.

 Writing a business plan is necessary if you plan to ask for funding, and it forces you to organize all your plans in one document.
 Much of your research may already be completed if you followed the steps to validate your business idea.

 By writing a business plan, you are showing yourself, your financial institution, and your team or partners you are fully committed to making your business happen.